DrugRehab.com provides information regarding illicit and prescription drug

 It isn’t easy to reduce stigma associated with addiction because authoritative sources have endorsed misconceptions and prejudice for generations.
 However, society must adapt and become more socially inclusive if people with all types of health conditions are to get the help they need.

-People with substance use disorders and people in recovery are more likely to seek treatment and maintain sobriety when they develop social connections.
+People with substance use disorders and people in recovery are more likely to seek substance abuse treatment and maintain sobriety when they develop social connections.
 Isolation, discrimination and prejudice are obstacles to social inclusion.

 You can contribute to reducing stigma and promoting social inclusion by: